 Applicants will be evaluated by a selection committee led by the vice chair of the ICMA International Committee.

 About the John Garvey Scholarship Fund

 The John Garvey Fund was established in 1995 following the recommendation of the ICMA International Committee to create a scholarship to assist ICMA members in gaining an international management perspective.
 The scholarship was named for John Garvey, who served as coordinator of the International Management Exchange Program for many years.
-A stated desire of the committee is to increase the number of women, minorities, and young professionals participating in the exchange program and other international activities.
+A stated desire of the committee is to increase the number of women, minorities, and young professionals participating in international activities.